 Various wild animals in Kenya usually come out of their hideouts in different times of the day.
 This also depends on the season and weather in the region.
 So liaise with the park personnel.
 They can best advise you on how and when to have a great safari experience.

-How to Organize a Kenya Safari
+Going for a Kenya Safari

 If you want to have an authentic game park experience, plan with 5 or more days.
 This will give you a bigger chance to catch on the bigger animals.
 You will have enough time to spend at game parks, know more about local people, their customs and way of life.